rocket-pool/RPIPs/RPIPs/RPIP-84.md

   * SHALL require a forum sentiment poll, but
   * SHALL NOT require a separate signaling vote.
 * The proposal SHALL use a standardized no-operation payload that changes no protocol parameter, spends no treasury funds, and performs no Security Council action.
-* Tooling (preferably Smart node) SHALL provide a method to create an Emergency Signaling Platform Change proposal with the required message.
+* Tooling (preferably Smartnode) SHALL provide a method to create an Emergency Signaling Platform Change proposal with the required message.
 * The proposal SHALL use the existing RPIP-33 voting process and passing criteria.
 * An Emergency Signaling Platform Change proposal SHALL be considered passed when, at the end of the RPIP-33 voting process, it is not vetoed, has met quorum, has more voting power For than Against, and the platform to be replaced matches the Recognized Signaling Platform.
 * A passing proposal SHALL take governance effect at the end of voting.
 Later execution or expiration of its no-operation payload SHALL NOT alter that effect.